-For Panel 6, if a person's Round 3 current main job (CMJ) is a continuation CMJ from Round 2 or Round 1, the value of most "31" variables will be copied forward from the variable representing the round in which the job was first reported as the CMJ.
-For persons in Panel 6, RNDFLG31 indicates the round in which the Round 3 CMJ was first reported as the CMJ and provides a time frame for the reported wage information and other job details.
+As mentioned above, for Panel 8, if a person's Round 3 current main job (CMJ) is a continuation CMJ from Round 2 or Round 1, the value of most "31" variables will be copied forward from the variable representing the round in which the job was first reported as the CMJ.
+For persons in Panel 8, RNDFLG31 indicates the round in which the Round 3 CMJ was first reported as the CMJ and provides a timeframe for the reported wage information and other job details.
 RNDFLG31 is used with many "31" variables to indicate the round on which the reported information is based.

-RNDFLG31 is set to "Inapplicable" (-1) for persons in either panel who are under age 16 or who do not have a CMJ in Panel 6 Round 3 or Panel 7 Round 1.
-For persons who are part of Panel 6, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in the 2002 portion of Round 3.
-For persons who are part of Panel 7, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in Round 1.
-For persons who are part of Panel 6, other values for RNDFLG31 are set as follows:
+RNDFLG31 is set to "Inapplicable" (-1) for persons in either panel who are under age 16 or who do not have a CMJ in Panel 8 Round 3 or Panel 9 Round 1.
+For persons who are part of Panel 8, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in the 2004 portion of Round 3.
+For persons who are part of Panel 9, RNDFLG31 is also set to "Inapplicable" (-1) if the person is out-of-scope in Round 1.
+For persons who are part of Panel 8, other values for RNDFLG31 are set as follows:

-- 1 = continuing Round 3 CMJs reported first in Round 1; - 2 = continuing Round 3 CMJs reported first in Round 2; - 3 = jobs newly reported as current main in Round 3; - -9 = Round 3 CMJ is a continuation CMJ (wage information and other details were not collected in Round 3) but the Round 2 CMJ record either does not exist or is not the same job.
-This can occur in rare instances because corrections made to a person's record in a current file cannot be made to that record in an earlier file due to database processing constraints.
+- 1 continuing Round 3 CMJs reported first in Round 1; - 2 continuing Round 3 CMJs reported first in Round 2; - 3 jobs newly reported as current main in Round 3; - -9 Round 3 CMJ is a continuation CMJ (wage information and other details were not collected in Round 3) but the Round 2 CMJ record either does not exist or is not the same job.
+This can occur in rare instances because corrections made to a person's record in a current file cannot be made to that record in an earlier file due to data base processing constraints.
+Corrections are made based on respondent comments in subsequent rounds that affect employment information previously reported.

-For persons who are part of Panel 7 and reported a Round 1 CMJ, RNDFLG31 is set to "1" indicating that the job information represented in the "31" variables was collected in Round 1.
+For persons who are part of Panel 9 and reported a Round 1 CMJ, RNDFLG31 is set to "1" indicating that the job information represented in the "31" variables was collected in Round 1.

-Self-Employed (SELFCM31, SELFCM42, and SELFCM53)
+Self-employed (SELFCM31, SELFCM42, and SELFCM53)